Click on a question below to display the answer. Don't see the question you are looking for? Visit the Contact Us page to submit your question!

 About Nutrena Horse Feeds

-Empower Balance, SafeChoice Special Care, and SafeChoice Senior.
-Any of these products support the nutritional needs of horses that have problems such as Cushing’s syndrome, Equine Metabolic Syndrome or insulin issues.
+Empower Topline Balance, SafeChoice Special Care, and SafeChoice Senior Molasses Free have the lowest levels of starch and sugar in the Nutrena product family, with Non-Structural Carbohydrates (NSC) as low as 10%.
+Any of these products support the nutritional needs of horses with metabolic sensitivities such as Cushing’s, Equine Metabolic Syndrome (EMS) or Insulin Resistance (IR).

-SafeChoice Original and SafeChoice Perform are also options for horses who need controlled starch levels in the diet due to potential health conditions, but still need enough starch in the diet to maintain higher performance levels.
+SafeChoice All Life Stages and SafeChoice Senior are also options for horses who need controlled starch levels in their diet due to potential health conditions, but still need enough starch in their diet to maintain higher performance levels.

-ProForce XTN is our highest calorie horse feed.
+Nutrena ProForce products are our highest calorie horse feeds.

 Yes, Empower Balance is our ration balancer product.

-SafeChoice Senior, Triumph Senior and Triumph Complete are all options for hay replacers/extenders.
+Yes; SafeChoice Senior, SafeChoice Senior Molasses Free, Triumph Senior and Triumph Complete are all complete horse feed options for hay replacers/extenders.

 These products contain enough roughage to replace the hay/pasture portion of the diet, when fed according to the directions.
 See respective product pages for feeding directions.

-We do not certify our products weed free, however the pelleting process used to produce both SafeChoice Senior and Triumph Complete kills any weed spores.
+No; we do not certify our products weed free.
+However, the pelleting process used to produce both SafeChoice Senior and Triumph Complete kills any weed spores.

 Empower Boost is a stabilized rice bran product, designed to supplement a regular feed.
 It is not meant to be fed as a stand-alone feed.